Survivorship: During and After Treatment

 Pets and companion animals

+Knowing how to take care of your pet safely is important for both you and your pet.
 Tell your cancer care team about any pets you have and your routines for caring for them.
 They can help you figure out whether your pet might pose safety concerns for you during cancer treatment.
-It’s also a good idea to visit your pet’s veterinarian to find out what kinds of illness your pet might pass to you during times when your immune system is weak.
+It’s also a good idea to talk to your pet’s vet.

-One other important thing to think about: Make sure you have someone who can take care of your pets if you get too sick or have to be in the hospital.
-Keep written instructions for feeding, cleaning, toileting, medicines, and veterinary contacts ready if needed.
+Think about who can take care of your pets if you get too sick or have to be in the hospital.
+Keep written instructions ready for feeding, cleaning, toileting, medicines, and veterinary contacts, if needed.

-Also know that there are restrictions on where pets can go.
-They are not usually allowed to go into health care settings.
+Also, know that there are limits on where pets can go.
+They aren’t usually allowed to go into health care settings.

 If you need support to care for your pet during cancer treatment, there are resources available: